ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 # Client Request Behavior {#request}

 A client initiates UDP proxying via a CONNECT request as defined in {{CONNECT-UDP}}.
-Within its request, it includes the "Proxy-QUIC" header with a value set to "?1" to indicate that it supports QUIC-aware proxying.
+Within its request, it includes the "Proxy-QUIC-Forwarding" header to indicate whether or not the request should support forwarding.
+If this header is not included, the client MUST NOT send any connection ID capsules.

-The "Proxy-QUIC" is an Item Structured Header {{!RFC8941}}.
+The "Proxy-QUIC-Forwarding" is an Item Structured Header {{!RFC8941}}.
 Its value MUST be a Boolean.
 Its ABNF is:

 ~~~
-    Proxy-QUIC = sf-boolean
+    Proxy-QUIC-Forwarding = sf-boolean
 ~~~

+If the client wants to enable QUIC packet forwarding for this request, it sets the value to "?1".
+If it doesn't want to enable forwarding, but instead only provide information about QUIC Connection IDs for the purpose of allowing the proxy to share a server-facing socket, it sets the value to "?0".

-If the proxy supports QUIC-aware proxying, it will include the "Proxy-QUIC" header with a value set to "?1" in successful HTTP responses.
-If the client does not receive this header in responses, it MUST NOT try to enable or use the forwarding mode defined in this document.
+If the proxy supports QUIC-aware proxying, it will include the "Proxy-QUIC-Forwarding" header in successful HTTP responses.
+The value will indicate if the proxy supports forwarding.
+If the client does not receive this header in responses, the client SHALL assume that the proxy does not understand how to part Connection ID capsules, and SHOULD NOT send any Connection ID capsules.

 The client sends a REGISTER_CLIENT_CID capsule whenever it advertises a new Client Connection ID to the target, and a REGISTER_SERVER_CID capsule when